robcog-iai/UR17/Documentation/Milestone2/Milestone2.md

-# Milestone 2 - deadline 30.03.18

-* Pickup and object rotation with a menu.
+# Milestone 2 - Pickup and object rotation with a menu

-# Documentation

 * Bug Note: Objects can't be dropped at the moment.
-Because of the changes made the rotation is not working correctly and needs some adjustments, so that a 360Â° rotation is possible.
+Because of the changes made the rotation is not working correctly and needs some adjustments, so that a 360° rotation is possible.

 * The first part of the milestones was to create a separate plugin.
 This plugin only depends on Tags and unnecessary functions are removed.